kbase/sample_service_validator_config/docs/build-and-deploy.md

 The Sample Specifications are maintained in an idiosyncratic YAML format.
 The YAML files are located in the `specs` directory:

-- `vocabularies/*.yml` - define sample fields
+- `specs/vocabularies/*.yml` - define sample fields
-- `sesar.tsv` - SESAR template field definitions
-- `enigma.tsv` - ENIGMA template field definitions
+- `specs/templates/*.yml` - define upload templates
-- `templates/*.yml` - both template definition source and generated template
-- `ordered.yml` - defines sample field grouping and ordering
+- `specs/ordered.yml` - defines sample field grouping and ordering

-These files are transformed into an additional set of files for usage by the Sample Service and Sample Uploader.
+These files are transformed into an additional set of files for usage by the Sample Service, Sample Uploader, and sample user interfaces.
 The process of transforming the source specifications to generate an additional set of files for usage is the subject of this document.

-From the set of files above, additional files are generated:
+There are two sets of generated files.

+One set is composed of yaml files in a proprietary format:

 - `metadata_validation.yml` - field definitions
 - `ontology_validators.yml` - ontology term field definitions extracted and transformed